Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Introduction

 Despite substantial progress in multimodal representation learning, applying multimodal techniques to e-commerce retrieval poses domain-specific challenges.
-VL-CLIP ~\cite{Vl-clip} points out weak object-level alignment and ambiguous textual representations in product data; EI-CLIP ~\cite{Ei-clip} identifies domain-specific entities as confounders and introduces causal interventions; and FashionKLIP ~\cite{Fashionklip} leverages external knowledge graphs to address the lack of fine-grained cross-modal conceptual knowledge.
-While these approaches improve multimodal understanding, many introduce additional architectural complexity or computational overhead that makes large-scale nearest-neighbor retrieval challenging ~\cite{UniECS, Category2Image}.
-This motivates us to build an efficient multimodal retriever that maintains scalable two-tower search, supports large-scale indexing, and can be deployed even in CPU-based production infrastructure.
+VL-CLIP~\cite{Vl-clip} points out weak object-level alignment and ambiguous textual representations in product data; EI-CLIP~\cite{Ei-clip} identifies domain-specific entities as confounders and introduces causal interventions; FashionKLIP~\cite{Fashionklip} leverages external knowledge graphs to address the lack of fine-grained cross-modal conceptual knowledge.
+While these approaches improve multimodal understanding, many introduce additional architectural complexity or computational overhead that makes large-scale nearest-neighbor retrieval challenging~\cite{UniECS, Category2Image}.
+This motivates us to build an efficient multimodal retriever that maintains scalable two-tower search, supports large-scale indexing, and can be deployed in CPU-based production infrastructure.

-In this work, we directly address the mismatch between user decision signals and model learning signals in e-commerce retrieval by studying unified text–image fusion for two-tower retrieval models.
-To effectively transfer general multi-modal models to the e-commerce domain,, we first show that domain-specific fine-tuning is essential for aligning multi-modal representations with commercial relevance.
-Building on this foundation, we explicitly align user queries with both product text and product images, enabling the model to learn from the same visual cues that users rely on during relevance judgment.
-Under this aligned setting, we conduct systematic ablation studies on fusion strategies and propose a light-weight yet effective mixture-of-modality-experts fusion architecture, where each text and image encoder act as an expert, combined with bilinear interaction to model fine-grained cross-modal relationships.
-Extensive experiments demonstrate consistent improvements in retrieval effectiveness and downstream ranking performance.
+In this work, we directly address the mismatch between user decision signals and model learning signals in e-commerce retrieval.
+Our experiments demonstrate consistent improvements of up to 4.86\% in nDCG@1 over a strong text-only baseline, confirming that visual signals provide complementary evidence that text alone cannot capture.
+To achieve these gains, we show that domain-specific fine-tuning is essential for aligning multimodal representations with commercial relevance, and that explicitly aligning user queries with both product text and product images enables the model to learn from the same visual cues that users rely on during relevance judgment.
+We further propose a lightweight mixture-of-modality-experts fusion architecture combined with bilinear interaction to model fine-grained cross-modal relationships, and introduce a multi-stage curriculum training strategy with a multi-objective loss that jointly models user engagement and semantic relevance.